 I stayed at Hrafnavellir Guest House for three nights and found it to be the perfect respite at the end of a long day.

-Unlike other natural areas in Iceland, Stokksnes is privately own land and requires a modest admission fee.
-You pull up to a small Viking Cafe coffee house at the end of the road, walk inside, and purchase a 900 ISK (~$6) ticket for the day.
-Credit cards accepted.
+Unlike other natural areas in Iceland, Stokksnes is privately owned and requires a modest admission fee.
+Drive to the end of the road, and you'll see a small Viking Cafe coffee house at the end of the road (image below).
+Inside you purchase a ticket that is valid for 24 hours (mine was 900 ISK, or ~$6).
+Credit cards accepted, and they also offer coffee and small bites.

-Scan your ticket at a gate, then drive down the (frequently photographed) straight gravel road towards a radar station used by the Iceland Air Defence System (where I learned one person is employed, keeping an eye on Iceland’s airspace).
+Drive to the nearby gate, scan your ticket, then drive down the (frequently photographed) straight gravel road towards a radar station currently used by the Iceland Air Defense System (which used to be an American military outpost during the cold war).

 Photographing Stokksnes and Vestrahorn

 When packing gear for Stokksnes, treat it like you’re visiting a beach.
-The black sand can be picked up by the wind and find its way into everything—your shoes, backpack, and unfortunately, your camera gear as well.
-When in doubt, bring along a protective cover for your camera like the storm bag mentioned in this “Must-Have Photography Accessories for Iceland” post.
+The black sand is picked up by the wind and finds its way into everything—your shoes, backpack, and unfortunately, your camera gear as well.